MATCHA-MIT/secsep-octal/README.md

 ### chacha20
 1. The benchmark itself allows `in` and `out` array are the same array, but our type system can only work if we assume they are non-overlapped.
 2. We also add an extra assumption to indicate that `in - out >= 32`.
+3. Our range infer cannot infer valid region of array that is gradually filled in a nested loop.
+Hence, our tool only works if we mark out array as initialized (valid).

 ### poly1305
 1. Original bench has goto -> we replaced it with loops and function calls